JdoubleU2/CareConnect/finetune/README.md

 ***

-## This will be the source code for training our model.
+## This will be the source code for finetuning our model.
 You will need the following to get started.

 unsloth: https://github.com/unslothai/unsloth